-Table 2-18 list the Ascend Disconnect codes.
+Table 2-15 list the Ascend Disconnect codes.

-Table 2-18.
-Ascend Disconnect Cause codes
+Table 2-15.Ascend Disconnect Cause codes

 Code Description

 0 No reason.

 1 The event was not a disconnect.

 2 The reason for the disconnect is unknown.
 This code can appear when the remote connection goes down.

+3 The call has disconnected.

+4 ID authentication has failed.

+5 RADIUS timeout during ID authentication.

-Table 2-18.
-Ascend Disconnect Cause codes (continued)
+Table 2-15.Ascend Disconnect Cause codes(continued)

-Code Description 3 The call has disconnected.
-4 CLID authentication has failed.
-These codes can ap These codes can appear if a disconnect occurs during the initial modem connection.
+Code Description 6 The MAX disconnected because callback is configured.
+7 The Send Disconnect timer in the Line profile has been triggered.
+These connect codes can appear if a disconnect occurs during the initial modem tion.
+9 No modems available.
 10 The modem never detected DCD.
 11 The modem detected DCD, but became inactive.
-12 The result codes could not be parsed.
-These codes are rel server session. lated to immediate Telnet and raw TCP disconnects during a terminal 20 The user exited normally from the terminal server.
+12 The result codes could not be parsed. codes are related to immediate Telnet and raw TCP disconnects during a all server session.
+20 The user exited normally from the terminal server.
 21 The user exited from the terminal server because the idle timer expired.
 22 The user exited normally from a Telnet session.
 23 The user could not switch to SLIP or PPP because the remote host had no IP address or because the dynamic pool could not assign one.
 24 The user exited normally from a raw TCP session.
 25 The login process ended because the user failed to enter a correct password after three attempts.
 26 The raw TCP option is not enabled.
 27 The login process ended because the user typed Ctrl-C. 28 The terminal server session has ended.
-29 The user closed the virtual connection 30 The virtual connection has ended.
+29 The user closed the virtual connection 30 The modem outdial virtual connection has ended.
 31 The user exited normally from an Rlogin session 32 The user selected an invalid Rlogin option.
 33 The MAX has insufficient resources for the terminal server session.
+35 The MAX did not receive an MPP keepalive packet and closed down the session.

+Table 2-15.Ascend Disconnect Cause codes(continued)

+Code Description

-These codes conce These codes concern PPP connections.
+These codes concern PPP connections.

 40 PPP LCP negotiation timed out while waiting for a response from a peer.

 41 There was a failure to converge on PPP LCP negotiations.

-Table 2-18.
-Ascend Disconnect Cause codes (continued)

-Code Description

 42 PPP PAP authentication failed.

 43 PPP CHAP authentication failed.

 44 Authentication failed from the remote server.

 45 The peer sent a PPP Terminate Request.

 46 LCP got a close request from the upper layer while LCP was in an open state.
+This is a normal, graceful LCP closure.

 47 LCP closed because no NCPs were open.

 48 LCP closed because it could not determine to which MP bundle it should add the user.

 49 LCP closed because the MAX could not add any more channels to an MP session.

 These codes are related to immediate Telnet and raw TCP disconnects, and contain more specific information that the Telnet and TCP codes listed earlier in this table.

 50 The Raw TCP or Telnet internal session tables are full.

 51 Internal resources are full.

 52 The IP address for the Telnet host is invalid.

 53 The MAX could not resolve the hostname.

 54 The MAX detected a bad or missing port number.

-The TCP stack can session. return these disconnect codes during an immediate Telnet or raw TCP
+The TCP stack can return these disconnect codes during an immediate Telnet or raw TCP session.

 60 The host reset the TCP connection.

 61 The host refused the TCP connection.

 62 The TCP connection timed out.

 63 A foreign host closed the TCP connection.

 64 The TCP network was unreachable.

-65 The TCP host was unreachable.

-66 The TCP network was administratively unreachable.

-67 The TCP host was administratively unreachable.

-68 The TCP port was unreachable.

-Table 2-18.
-Ascend Disconnect Cause codes (continued)
+Table 2-15.Ascend Disconnect Cause codes(continued)